Natura Classic Film – Fuji X-Trans IV Film Simulation Recipe

 The Natura Classic is a replica film color to the Fujifilm Natura 1600 and Fuji Superia 1600 35mm film stock which has been discontinued.
 This recipe is suitable for the newer Fujifilm X-Trans IV sensor cameras including the Fujifilm X-T4, X-S10, X-T30 II, X-E4, and X-Pro3.

 What Is All About Natura Classic Film Recipe?

-Known as one of my best Fujifilm recipes for streets, portraits and travel, the Natura Classic film recipe is the best to shoot in the daylight and depending on the lighting, it can be used for night photography too.
+Known as one of my best Fujifilm recipes for streets, portraits, and travel, the Natura Classic film recipe is the best to shoot in the daylight, and depending on the lighting, it can be used for night photography too.
 Most of the images below are shot with the Fujinon XF35mm F2.
-Natura Classic is a street and travel film simulation recipe, therefore it is of great use for people and sightseeing while travelling.
+Natura Classic is a street and travel film simulation recipe, therefore it is of great use for people and sightseeing while traveling.

 Natura Classic Film Recipe Custom Settings

 Dynamic Range: DR200

 White Balance: Auto, -3 Red & -3 Blue